 - Total lights-out of office

 Along with these basic measures, such as setting times for all lights in the office to be turned off, other measures, such as the introduction of flex-time and work-from-home, that suit the circumstances of each workplace have also been implemented, fostering an awareness and culture of the efficient use of time.
-As a result of these measures, in the five months since they were introduced, overtime hours were reduced by 13.3% compared to the same period last year.
+As a result of these measures, overtime hours were reduced by 10.5% compared to the same period last year.

 Flexible work styles